 There are a wide variety of plants in the Pothos family, but most of them adapt beautifully to hanging in a basket.
 This vining plant has tougher stems than many others, and can filter toxins out of the air.
 It also comes in a variety of variegated leaf colors.

-Pothos plants enjoy dappled shade.
+Pothos plants are easy to care for houseplants and enjoy dappled shade.
 They can get quite large, so plant them in bigger pots (1-3 gallons).

 English Ivy (Hedera helix)